Inspect EXIF, GPS, and common XMP/IPTC metadata in photos. Free, private, runs in your browser.

-100% private — your files never leave your browser.
+100% private — your files and text never leave your browser.
 All processing happens locally on your device.

 EXIF (Exchangeable Image File Format) is a standardised metadata block that most cameras and smartphones embed in every JPG and TIFF they produce.
 Inside you'll find: camera make and model, lens info, date and time to the second, shutter speed, aperture, ISO, focal length, flash status, white balance mode, and — if location services were enabled — GPS coordinates of where the photo was taken.
 Newer iPhones write HEIF/HEIC with the same tag set.
 Photoshop and Lightroom add their own XMP block on top of EXIF for editing history, keywords, ratings, and caption text.